edgeimpulse/mtb-example-edgeimpulse-continuous-motion/README.md

     ![](docs/blink.gif)

-## Troubleshooting / Known issues
+## Troubleshooting

-### BMX160 issues
+### BMX160 chip ID

-This project includes a modified version of the BMI160 library in order to modify the expect CHIPID from 0xD1(BMI160) to the correct 0xD8(BMX160).
-In case ModusToolbox updates the BMI160 library, please make sure to check the BMI160_CHIP_ID definition in `bmi160_defs.h` file.
+This project includes a modified version of the BMI160 library in order to have the expected CHIPID for BMX160(0xD8).
+The CHIPID was updated at BMI160_CHIP_ID in the `bmi160_defs.h` file.

-The project also addresses the following BMX160 specifics for out-of-the-box experience:
-- BMX160 needs a rising edge on Chip Select early after power-on.
-- Do not assign Chip select pin to the SPI driver, instead assign it to the BMX160 driver.
-- Do not work at the recommended 10MHz SPI or expect scrambled bits, 8MHz provides stable output.